Code-Institute-Submissions/Jokes-Quotes/README.md

 * To deliver engaging content and an enjoyable user experience.
 * To drive traffic and user engagement through social sharing.
 * To encourage the user to make repeated visits to the site and repeated sharing through contributing their own jokes and quotes.
-* To enable users to make contact easily.
+* To enable users to make contact easily with site owners.

 ### User goals:
 * Users are looking specifically for jokes and/or quotes.